FAQs

 Do you have price lists from previous auctions?

 Yes, we have prices realized listed for each auction on our website from 2014 to the present.
 However, they only include the lot number and the sold price.
-To access this list click here.
+To access these lists click here.

 What is black lighting and how is it used to identify American Brilliant Cut Glass?